mawahballah/Wordnet-Verbnet-Framenet-Propbank-To-Datum-Universe/README.md

-# Wordnet to Datum Universe
+# Wordnet, Verbnet, Framenet, and Propbank to Datum Universe

-Using DatumTron Python API, a datum universe of wordnet is generated
+Using DatumTron Python API, a datum universe of wordnet, verbnet, framenet and propbank is generated

 ## Getting Started